rosporaa/metronom/README.md

 Rhythm file:
 The file can have one or two lines.
 The first line must contain a rhythm, the 2nd may contain a number with the required BPM for the specified rhythm.
 The first 32 characters are accepted in the first line.
 All x characters in the first line are considered accented.
 Other characters can be arbitrary (for beats without emphasis), see examples solea.txt, valz.txt.
-Example file for Soleá (accents at 3, 6, 8, 10 and 12 ):
+Example file for Soleá (accent/emphasis on 3rd, 6th, 8th, 10th and 12., with rhythm 115 BPM):
 nnxnnxnxnxnx
 115

-Poznamky/Notes:
+Poznámky/Notes:
 ttf downloaded from http://www.freefontsdownload.net
 exe created by: pyinstaller --onefile metron.pyw (on W10)